Support for young people with M.E. and their parents

 We are here for children and young people with M.E., and their parents and family members.
 Our goal is to empower you and your family to face the challenges that living with illness presents.
+Scroll down the page for information about:

-We are here for parents or family members of a child or young person with the symptoms of M.E., CFS or post-viral fatigue syndrome - they don't need to have a confirmed diagnosis.
+We are here for parents or family members of a child or young person with the symptoms of M.E., CFS or post-viral fatigue syndrome; they don't need to have a confirmed diagnosis.
 We can:

 - share key information and support, along with a range of free resources